jmbrito01/pb-api/README.md

 PB API is a library that simulates a point blank client to the game server (Only the connection).It can authenticates, create rooms, send messages, start battles and many more.
+This library was written based in the **game version 1.15.37 and UDP version 1012.12**.

 ### Disclaimer
 This analysis of the PointBlank protocol is for educational